gdmoney/product-availability-checker/README.md

   - all 3 started working again on 10.02.2020
 - [x] AWS is also not sending email as of 09.30.2020
   - all 3 started working again on 10.02.2020
-- [ ] GitHub is synced with the cloud repos but code/function re-deployment after change is still a manual process
+- [ ] GitHub is synced with the cloud repos but code/function re-deployment after a change is still a manual process